SimoDev98/Product-Service-API/README.md

 Data model is defined in model layer in code.
 And database does not have defined constraints or any structure.
 The intended purpose of this, is to make the code flexible simplifying the adapting processes and updates.
 For example: If you want to add new fields to your product or remove fields of the main version you don't need to make any changes in the database config or in the repository layer.
 You just have to modify the model layer according to the requirements of your project.

 ## Server Security
 Server works over HTTPS protocol using SSL/TLS Two-way authentication (server<->client) through X509 Certificates.
-So both server and client must provide their certificates in the initial TLS handshake process to authenticate each other.
+So, both server and client must provide their certificates in the initial TLS handshake process to authenticate each other.
 ### Security configuration
 There are three X509 certificates involved. `CA Certificate`, `Server Certificate` and `Client Certificate`.
   1. Admin owns the `CA Certificate` and its private key. ***IMPORTANT***: Only the administrator owns private key of `CA Certificate`.